Can you go to Dive after Flying? – Flying and Scuba Diving

-Can You Scuba Dive after Flying?
+Can You go Scuba Diving after Flying?

 Some people take vacations to cool places and want to scuba dive as one of their primary activities.
 But should you scuba dive right after flying?

-However, if you want to be safe and make sure that you’re not going to get decompression sickness, you might want to take a day off before you start scuba diving.
+However, if you want to be safe and make sure that you’re not going to get decompression sickness, you might want to take a day off before you start diving.
 Even just giving yourself time to rehydrate after the flight can really reduce the possibility of any ill side effects that you might experience.

-Can You Fly after Scuba Diving?
+Can You get on a Flight after Scuba Diving?

-Getting on a plane and going to altitude too soon after diving can increase your risk because you’re going quickly into even less pressurized areas.
+Getting on a flight and going to altitude too soon after diving can increase your risk because you’re going quickly into even less pressurized areas.
 What might not have been an issue when you were surfacing after a dive can quickly become a bigger issue when you’re up so high in the air.

 If you go on one dive that requires no decompression, then you should wait 12 hours before getting on a plane.

-In fact, very few people that follow the rule of waiting over 12 hours get decompression sickness after their diving adventure.
+In fact, very few people that follow the rule of waiting over 12 hours get the bends after their diving adventure.
 Give yourself the best chance by following the DAN guidelines, but also listen to your body.

-What Should You Consider When Flying?
+What Should You Consider When Flying after Diving?

-The problem is that it’s hard to tell sometimes when you’re having decompression sickness.
+The problem is that it’s hard to tell sometimes when you’re having the bends.
 The symptoms might feel like typical aches and pains.
 You might be expecting those because of how much adventuring you’ve been doing during your vacation anyways.